Jason-Witzemann-FHV/Systemarchitecture/README.md

 6. We now need to implement the `createReceive` method.
 This method is inherited by the `AbstractBehavior` and is used to call the correct method, that should be invoked on a specified, incoming message.
 We add an `onMessage(DoCreateTemperatureRequest)` for the self-scheduled message and an `onMessage(ReceiveTemperatureResponse)` for the response.
 7. Lastly, we implement the methods that will be called on a message receive.
 The method, that gets called by the self-scheduled message, will call the Actor of our `TemperatureEnvironment` by `tell`ing them a `Request` message.
 The other method will receive the current Temperature of our `TemperatureEnvironment` and send it to the `AirCondition` actor.
 Remember to always return a `Behavior`, so that ur actor stays alive.
 8. After implementing the actor, we need to spawn it in the correct context via the `HomeAutomationController`.

+A full list of the messages and actors implemented in this project can be found in the `/Lab2Template/src/main/resources/model.drawio` file.

 ### Commands to use